nasa/trick/docs/tutorial/ATutNumericSim.md

 The first line here defines an integration scheduler called `dyn_integloop` that executes `derivative` and `integration` jobs in the *dyn* SimObject.
 The integration rate is specified in parentheses.

 `create_connections` is a special function-like construct whose code is copied into S_source.cpp and is executed directly after SimObject instantiations.
-Common uses are to 1) instanciate integrators, and 2) connect data structures between SimObjects.
+Common uses are to 1) instantiate integrators, and 2) connect data structures between SimObjects.

 `dyn_integloop.getIntegrator` configures our integration scheduler.
 Its first argument specifies the integration algorithm to be used.
 In the case `Runge_Kutta_4`.
 The second argument is the number of variables that are to be integrated.
 There are four variables for this simulation (pos[0], pos[1], vel[0], vel[1]).